edjiang/CodeDay-Guide/CodeDay.md

 Unfortunately, getting the venue is the second most-difficult part of organizing your first CodeDay.
 The only way to go about it is to contact lots of them.
 Here are some suggestions:

   1. Co-working spaces and incubators/accelerators.
 They're usually the most flexible of any of the choices, and a good atmospheric fit.
-  2. Your school, if they're willing.
+  2. Startup offices
   3. Corporate event spaces.
 They often donate them.
-  4. Startup offices.
+  4. Your school.

 Unless you can track down major sponsorship (and trying to do so is usually a waste of time), the venue needs to be free.
 So talking to conference centers and hotels is usually a waste of your time.